ArtsiomYA/Mobile-QA-Assignment-Task/README.md

 ## Reports

 - In the root of the project in the Reports folder are stored: test cases, bug reports, report

-JUnit HTML Report
-It's located at the path: 'app/build/reports/androidTest/connected/index.html' To view the report you need to run 'Open in -> Browser' on the file index.html
+- JUnit HTML Report's located at the path: 'app/build/reports/androidTest/connected/index.html' To view the report you need to run 'Open in -> Browser' on the file index.html